lidgnulinux/AGNUSTIC/bootstrap-fedora-fix-Eng.md

 <br>

-   It contains something like this (4 lines):
+   It contains something like this:

 <br>